Mt Baden Powell: A Stunning Six Pack of Peaks Hike

 DISCLOSURE: This post may contain affiliate links.
 If you purchase after clicking one of my links, I may earn a small commission at no extra cost to you.
 As an Amazon Associate, I earn from qualifying purchases.
 For more information, see my disclaimer.

-I took advantage of the July 4th holiday to drive up to LA and conquer Mt Baden Powell for my 4th peak in the 2024 SoCal Six Pack of Peaks challenge.
-The Mt Baden Powell trail was filled with never-ending switchbacks, breathtaking views, and unforgettable moments.
+I took advantage of the July 4th holiday to drive up to LA and conquer Mt Baden Powell, my fourth peak in the 2024 SoCal Six Pack of Peaks challenge.
+The trail was filled with never-ending switchbacks, breathtaking views, and unforgettable moments.
 Below is everything you need to know to tackle this hike for your next adventure.

 About Mt Baden Powell